mrakgr/The-Spiral-Language/readme.md

 These examples cover the essence of join points.
 All they do is specialize the body of their expressions with respect to their environment.

-While their essence of their functionality is easy to understand, these examples are just scratching the surface of their usefulness.
+While the essence of their functionality is easy to understand, these examples are just scratching the surface of their usefulness.
 If it was just performance, they would not be useless, but they would not be enough to motivate me to make a language with them as one of the most essential features.

 #### TODO - Join points and language interop